 As long as you keep your pet’s rabies vaccinations up to date, you will not need to get repeat vaccinations for repeat trips to the EU or NI.

 You must also take your pet to your vet no more than 10 days before travel to get an AHC.
 The AHC needs to be signed by an official vet.
 Check with your vet that they can issue AHCs for pets.

 You must take proof of:

 - your pet’s vaccination history

-Your pet must have one of the following documents when returning to the UK:
+Your pet must have one of the following documents when returning to GB from the EU:

-- the EU health certificate issued in the UK used to travel to the EU – which you can use up to 4 months after it was issued
+- the AHC issued in GB used to travel to the EU – which you can use up to 4 months after it was issued

-- a GB pet health certificate (issued outside the UK for travel into the UK only)
+- a GB pet health certificate (for travel into GB only)

 Return Travel from GB to EU